melparker101/p50/prepare_sumstats/README.md

 # Prepare sumstats
 GWAS summary statistics need to be in a specific format to use as input for CELLECT.
 The following pipeline was used to manipulate the files.
+Awk was used for most of the text file editing because of its efficiency.

 ### Pipeline
 1. Add N column to sumstats ([add_N_col.sh](https://github.com/melparker101/p50/blob/main/prepare_sumstats/add_N_col.sh))